blockchainreg/octofi-app-aquafarm/CONTRIBUTING.md

 # Your First Contribution

-Unsure where to begin contributing to OctoFi?
+Unsure where to begin contributing to Hazlor?
 You can start by looking through the good-first-issue and help-wanted issues:
 * Good first issue - issues which should only require a few lines of code, and a test or two.
 * Help wanted - issues which should be a bit more involved than good-first-issue issues.